Private or Commercial Hot Air Balloon Pilot Training and Ground School

 one ascent to 2,000 feet above takeoff point

 (These requirements are for hot air balloons; requirements for gas balloons are slightly different).

 Part 61: Subpart E - COMMERCIAL PILOTS

-- The holder of a commercial pilot's certificate may operate a balloon for hire and may give flight instruction.
+The holder of a commercial pilot's certificate may operate a balloon for hire (with a medical certificate) and may give flight instruction (with no medical certificate).

 Please call 505-604-2865 or email us for additional information.